It's hard to imagine a more grounding and restorative activity than spending time in nature, disconnecting from our daily routines.

 Sense foraging acts as a reset button, tuning in to our senses and allowing us to fully experience the richness of the world around.

-How to Practice Sense Foraging While Camping
+How to Practice Sense Foraging at Camping

 - Set an Intention: Begin your camping trip with the intention to engage fully with your senses.
 Simply setting this intention can open you up to more vivid and meaningful sensory experiences.